SnakeWayne/PHBS_MLF_2019/README.md

 * __Set 3__: only contains the sentiment feature.

 Here we use an idea similar to variable controlling.
 The difference between __Set 1__ and __Set 2__ is whether the sentiment feature is included or not.
-By comparing __Set 1__ and __Set 2__, we want to find out whether the sentiment feature will boost the predicting performance.
+By comparing __Set 1__ and __Set 2__, we want to find out whether the sentiment feature will boost the predicting performance of trading-related features, i.e. which way is better, use traditional trading-related features solely, or combine them with the sentiment feature?

 The difference between __Set 2__ and __Set 3__ is whether the 8 trading-related features are included or not.
-By comparing __Set 2__ and __Set 3__, we want to find out whether the 8 trading-related features serve as noise to the sentiment feature or not, i.e. which way is better, use the sentiment feature solely or combine it with traditional trading-related features?
+By comparing __Set 2__ and __Set 3__, we want to find out whether the 8 trading-related features serve as noise to the sentiment feature or not, i.e. which way is better, use the sentiment feature solely, or combine it with traditional trading-related features?

 We train on 70% of the sample and test on 30% of the sample.
 To increase training speed, we standardize the data in advance.